bplaat/zaheer/README.md

 </table>

 ## Flags
-The kora processor has general flags and processor state flags:
+The kora processor has general flags and processor state flags, all flags are stored in the `flags` register:

 <table>
 <tr><th>#</th><th>Name</th><th>Meaning</th></tr>